 Fortunately, if you’ve chosen the right CDL training program, you probably already have this step handled.
 At Roadmaster Drivers School, for example, many of our students get pre-hired by carriers before they even graduate — some within the first week or two of training — so they don’t really have to worry about this step.

 In addition to when you choose a carrier, which carrier you pick is also important.
 You’ll want to consider what the carrier can offer you in terms of tuition reimbursement, benefits, opportunities and more.
 Be sure to ask around before you decide which carrier is right for you.
-Or, if you’re attending Roadmaster, you can just take advantage of our Job Placement Assistance Program.
+Or, if you’re attending Roadmaster, you can just take advantage of our Career Services Program.
 Since we work with many of the nation’s top carriers, you could end up receiving up to 90% tuition reimbursement if qualified (depending on the carrier) and having access to one of the better benefits packages in the trucking industry.

 2. Advanced Training